-Individuals from a variety of academic backgrounds and employment experiences are invited to apply for an internship at the Wadsworth Atheneum.
+Individuals from various academic backgrounds and employment experiences are invited to apply for an internship at the Wadsworth Atheneum.
 With your choice of assignment in nearly every museum department, the opportunities for professional growth are endless.
-No matter which avenue you explore, you’ll find yourself amidst world-class art collections and advised by knowledgeable museum professionals.
-Working on various assignments, you will take part in furthering our mission to bring the best in art and culture to the Hartford community and beyond.
+No matter which avenue you explore, you will find yourself amidst world-class art collections and advised by knowledgeable museum professionals.
+Working on in-depth assignments, you will take part in furthering our mission to bring the best in art and culture to the Hartford community and beyond.

-The Internship Program at the Wadsworth Atheneum is designed to introduce both students and professionals interested in pursuing a career in the museum field to the inner workings of an art museum though involvement in our daily operations.
-Our goal is to create an individualized experience for each intern, matching the specific needs of each department with the talents, career aspirations and passions of individual applicants.
+The Internship Program at the Wadsworth Atheneum is designed to introduce both students and professionals interested in pursuing a career in the museum field to the inner workings of an encyclopedic art museum.
+Our goal is to create an individualized experience for each intern, matching the specific needs of museum departments with the talents, career aspirations, and passions of applicants.
 We strongly believe in developing a mutually beneficial relationship: interns gain experience conducting real-world activities in concert with a staff mentor, while the museum receives assistance with key projects and encourages interns to pursue a museum career.

-Internships are available to undergraduate and graduate students, recently graduated students eager to gain museum experience, and museum professionals interested in career changes or are currently in-between positions.
+Internships are available to undergraduate and graduate students, recently graduated students, and museum professionals interested in career changes or are currently in-between positions.
 Preference is given to candidates who have completed at least two years of undergraduate coursework.

-Internships are offered during the fall and spring semesters, as well as in the summer.
+Internships are offered during the fall and spring semesters, and in the summer.
 Internship availability is dependent upon the needs of museum departments.

 Internships are available in a variety of areas, with related university coursework recommended for placement in specific departments.
-With special consideration given to the applicant’s placement preferences, interns are assigned to the department that best matches their academic background, professional experience, career aspirations and passion.
+With special consideration given to the applicant’s placement preferences, interns are assigned to the department that best matches their academic background, professional experience, and career aspirations.

 Internships are offered in the following departments: